 Stow Maries Barn Owl Cam

 The grounds at Stow Maries provide perfect, unspoiled habitat for all manner of wildlife, due to the fact that it lay dormant for 100 years after WW1, allowing the wildlife to flourish.
 I have visited & photographed the amazing wildlife there on a number of occasions.
 The vast majority of the site is open grassland with woodland and although it has no statutory designation, it is home to many species of fauna and flora including all five species of British owls, a rarity in one location, as well as the 22 red listed birds, which have been sighted.
-Stow Maries Great War Aerodrome works in partnership with Natural England to improve and manage our ecology.
+Stow Maries Great War Aerodrome works in partnership with Natural England to improve and manage the ecology.
 As participants in their Entry and Higher level Stewardship schemes, the site work to carefully manage the site to get the very best habitats for the wildlife there.

 We will upload a selection of the best clips from our cameras both inside and outside of the nest box.
 Thank you to Denis Stretton, who is doing most of the monitoring and uploading of clips from this site.